-I use the Demonstration — Do — Review procedure.
+Demonstration — Do — Review

 Do: The learners have all the materials they need available to them.
 If a person needs help, they ask a peer first, look at the pictured sequence, or look at the example book.
 If that doesn’t work then the task is too difficult — beyond the Zone of Proximal Development.

 Note.
 The yellow and brown in the pictures are not intended to be the colors one has to use; those colors distinguish the inside from the outside papers.
-The covers can be in any color, decorated, painted, printed, stamped, etc. The person doing the binding has to decide which they want for the outside and which for the inside.
-They could be the same, too, of course.
+The covers can be in any color, decorated, painted, printed, stamped, etc. The effort to use or make aesthetic paper for the binding is what makes a book valuable to keep.

-The actual size of the booklet cover depends upon the page size to be bound.
+The size of the booklet cover depends upon the page size to be bound.
 I recommend adding 1″ (or 2 cm) to the height of the page size and 1/2″ (or 1 cm) to the width of the page size to compute the cover size.